12-Month Wedding Timeline

 Create an online gift registry so your guests can explore it, start shopping for gifts, and have a convenient way to do so.

-Make a list of items and their prices that are acceptable to receive as wedding gifts so guests can get an idea of what they should buy for you.
+Make a list of items and their acceptable prices to receive as wedding gifts so guests can know what they should buy for you.

 Some of the best online gift registries are Zola, MyRegistry, Amazon, Bloomingdale’s, Crate & Barrel, Williams Sonoma, and Bed Bath & Beyond, to name a few.

 The sooner you start, the more time you will have to add items and update quantities.
-It’s best to put together your wedding registry early on so your friends have time and know where they should go when looking for gifts.
+It’s best to assemble your wedding registry early on so your friends have time and know where they should go when looking for gifts.

 Establish A Wedding Room Block For Out Of Town Guests

 Suppose you’re having a destination wedding or are at a location where it makes more sense for some guests to stay overnight instead of traveling home right after the celebration.
-In any case, it’s time to start arranging for hotel room options around the vicinity of your wedding venue.
+In any case, it’s time to start arranging hotel room options near your wedding venue.

-It’s convenient to get married in a hotel because they already have sleeping rooms.
-Typically the group sales manager would contact you to set up a wedding block and offer a special rate.
+Getting married in a hotel is convenient because they already have sleeping rooms.
+The group sales manager would typically contact you to set up a wedding block and offer a special rate.

 Once you established a wedding room block, guests would typically call the hotel directly and make their arrangements.